Huddersfield Town 2-1 Leeds United

 The win lifts the Terriers up to fourth, one point and one place above their promotion rivals with a game in hand.

-In truth Town deserved their victory, though the game had looked destined to end level before Hefele's late intervention.
+Town deserved their victory, though the game had looked destined to end level before Hefele's late intervention.

-Huddersfield boss David Wagner sprinted down the pitch to join his team's celebrations and, after he bumped into Leeds counterpart Garry Monk on his way back to his technical area, both teams were involved in a mass confrontation that culminated in both managers being sent off and three players being booked.
+Wagner sprinted down the pitch to join his team's celebrations and, after he bumped into Monk on his way back to his technical area, both teams were involved in a confrontation that culminated in both managers being sent off and three players being booked.

 The two teams could yet meet again in the play-offs this season.